Vivonet/Presto/README.md

 Because dependencies are kept alive indefinitely, it is recommended that you pass a target object with your completions if you are not dealing with global instances.
 This weakly-referenced target acts as a canary to your callback.
 If the canary disappears, the block will no longer be called.

 Remember, you can attach as many completions and dependencies to objects as you wish, so if you need to have the features of completions in one case and dependencies in another, feel free.

+As with regular dependencies, you should use a weakSelf pattern in your set dependency blocks.

 ## What Doesn’t Presto Do?
 As I've mentioned, Presto is still in its infancy.
 There are still some features and abilities that are planned or being considered that are not yet part of the framework.
 One such obvious omission is that of converters.
 There is no layer of conversion happening between a payload and your local properties.